Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are based on the wider category “Miscellaneous Technicians and Trades Workers”.

 The number of jewellers in employment declined from 2006 to 2013.
 With the improved economy, employment is projected to increase steadily in the years leading up to 2026.
 The number of Manufacturing Jewellers remains fairly stable.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Visual Arts & Crafts most graduates are in further study.
+Three years after completing a Level 4 Certificate in Visual Arts & Crafts most graduates are employed or in further study.
 Note that only a small fraction of these graduates is employed in the jeweller industry and even less as manufacturing jewellers.